AI citation vs. source URL — what counts as which

 PatternWhat you typically see

-Cited-but-anonymous tool (a dev library page)Low mentions, high citations
+URL-cited-but-anonymous tool (a dev library page)Low AI citations, high source URLs

-Generic page in a roundup (an "alternatives" listicle)Zero mentions of your brand, citation goes to listicle, not you
+Generic page in a roundup (an "alternatives" listicle)Zero AI citations of your brand, source URL goes to listicle, not you

 Treating them as one number would hide which kind of visibility you have — and the actions you take to improve are different.
-Mentions improve when AI knows about you (PR, bylines, brand pages).
-Citations improve when AI's preferred sources link to you (good docs, schema-marked content, guest posts on cited domains).
+AI citations improve when AI knows about you (PR, bylines, brand pages).
+Source URLs improve when AI's preferred sources link to you (good docs, schema-marked content, guest posts on cited domains).

 A practical example